-The cases of enfeebled hearing, from the want of the due exercise of that sense, are much less frequent, or at least less striking, than in the case of the last-mentioned sense; yet, I have known several engravers whose dulness of hearing seemed to have been promoted by the too exclusive employment of the eyes.
-The hearing at other times is injured from want of sufficient care to preserve the organ.
-Though the ear is the most securely lodged of any of the organs of the senses, it is nevertheless liable to suffer from cold, more especially when applied in the form of moisture or draft.
-It may likewise be much injured by very loud noises, as that of the explosion of gunpowder.
 The due exercise of this sense, as well as that of sight, may be seriously and even dangerously obstructed, by the manner in which the head is dressed.
-This remark is more particularly applicable to females, who in following the caprices of their bonnet-makers, are often led to adopt forms which only allow them to see those objects which are directly in front of them; and which, at the same time, so compress the ears that they fail to give correct information of the danger which may be approaching them from either side.
+This remark is more particularly applicable to females, who, in following the caprices of their bonnet-makers, are often led to adopt forms which only allow them to see those objects which are directly in front of them; and which, at the same time, so compress the ears, that they fail to give correct information of the danger which may be approaching them from either side.
 If, under these circumstances, they should happen to hear, it would seem that the sound first perceived is that which is reflected from the inside of the bonnet, and consequently arrives at the ear in a direction the opposite to that from which the danger is threatening.
-Those who have observed the great risk to which females often expose themselves and others, in merely crossing a street, will feel the force of the remark which I have just made.
+Those who have observed the great risk to which females often expose themselves and others in merely crossing a street, will feel the force of the remark which I have just made.
+(14)

-The short sketch of the senses which I have now offered, will give you some idea of the advantages and gratifications, beyond what are generally enjoyed, which might be possessed by those who, being blessed with the perfect condition of the organs, do not neglect to improve their powers by the just regulation of the employment of them; and although I have not thought that my limits allowed me to enter into details, the hints which I have offered will easily suggest the precautions necessary, both for the preservation and the cultivation of our invaluable organs of external sense.
+The short sketch of the senses which I have now offered, will give you some idea of the advantages and gratifications, beyond what are generally enjoyed, which might be possessed by those who, being blessed with the perfect condition of the organs, do not neglect to improve their powers by the just regulation of the employment of them; and, although I have not thought that my limits allowed me to enter into details, the hints which I have offered will easily suggest the precautions necessary, both for the preservation and the cultivation of our invaluable organs of external sense.

-The various and wonderful powers of sense, and also the muscular or moving powers, which I mentioned in the last Lecture, would be useless without some principle, to take knowledge of what is received by the one and to direct the other.
-This principle we have in the mind or intelligence, which in some wholly inexplicable manner is connected with, and co-operates with the brain.
+The various and wonderful powers of sense, and also the muscular or moving powers, which I have mentioned in this Lecture, would be useless, without some principle, to take knowledge of what is received by the one, and to direct the other.
+This principle we have in the Mind, or Intelligence, which, in some wholly inexplicable manner, is connected with, and cooperates with, the brain.

-The nature and operations of the human mind or intellect, have occupied the attention of the ablest and greatest philosophers, who have found the subject more than a match for their mental powers.
-The very brief sketch which I shall now attempt to offer you, will not be shaped to the opinions of any particular philosopher, and may to some appear irregular; my object will, however, be gained, if I make myself understood, and direct you to some particular points, which may assist in the cultivation of the intellect.
+The nature and operations of the human mind or intellect have occupied the attention of the ablest and greatest philosophers; who have found the subject more than a match for their mental powers.
+The very brief sketch which I shall now attempt to offer you will not be shaped to the opinions of any particular philosopher, and may, to some, appear irregular: my object will however be gained, if I make myself understood, and direct you to some particular points, which may assist in the cultivation of the intellect.

 The first faculty of the mind which claims our attention, is called PERCEPTION.
-It is that by which the mind receives ideas, or internal images, of whatever it takes knowledge, whether the objects be external to us, or are passing within ourselves.
+It is that by which the mind receives ideas, or internal images, of whatever it takes knowledge; whether the objects be external to us, or be passing within ourselves.
 With respect to those objects which are external to us, the perception is indebted to those organs of the senses which I have been describing to you.
 Perception takes knowledge, not only of the being or existence of things, but also of their various qualities.
-If the mind is indebted to the external senses for perception, all the other faculties of the mind are dependent on perception; hence the great importance of having good perception.
-In this respect there is a great variety amongst mankind.
+If the mind is indebted to the external senses for perception, all the other faculties of the mind are dependent on perception : hence the great importance of having good perception.
+In this respect, there is a great variety amongst mankind.